TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Hmenu/Index.rst

          boolean /:ref:`stdWrap <stdwrap>`

    Description
-         If set, pages with the checkbox "Not in menu" checked will be included in menus.
+         If set, pages with the checkbox "Page enabled in menus" disabled will still be included in menus.